5.7 mile loop along the bay, then through an industrial area before returning

 off to the right.
 Continue straight.
 As you make progress on the

-level trail, you'll draw close to Highway 101 and Bayshore Road.
+level trail, you'll draw close to US 101 and Bayshore Road.
 At 2.83

 miles, you'll reach an unsigned multi-path junction.
 Continue straight.

 Now the path arches right and runs parallel to Bayshore Road, with US